San Jacinto, California: Police

 The city is served by the Riverside County Sheriff's Department.

 Fire

 The city of San Jacinto contracts for fire and paramedic services with the Riverside County Fire Department through a cooperative agreement with CAL FIRE.
 Fire Station 25 is also a CAL FIRE fire station which has a wildland fire engine.

 Education

-The city is served by the San Jacinto Unified School District, made up of 12 schools.
+The majority of the city is served by the San Jacinto Unified School District, made up of 12 schools.
 There is one comprehensive high school, San Jacinto High School (San Jacinto, California), and a continuation high school, Mountain View High School.
 There are 7 elementary schools and 3 middle schools in the city, and one independent studies program on the Mountain View High School campus site.
 A 6–12 magnet school, San Jacinto Leadership Academy, operates on the past Monte Vista Middle School campus, serving nearly 600 children.

+Portions of San Jacinto are in Hemet Unified School District, and the Nuview Union Elementary School District and Perris Union High School District (for senior high school).

 The San Jacinto Valley Academy is a K–12 charter school.
-This school is IB (International Baccalaureate) accredited.